JaksoSoftware/docker-with-compose/README.md

 [Docker image](https://hub.docker.com/_/docker/) with [Docker Compose](https://github.com/docker/compose) installed for CI.

+Fork of https://github.com/tiangolo/docker-with-compose, upgraded to run docker-compose using Python 3.

 ## Description

 The main purpose of this image is to help in Continuous Integration environments that need the `docker` binary, the `docker-compose` binary and posibly require doing other things, like running Bash scripts.